wisekaa03/headless-gl/README.md

 In most cases installing `headless-gl` from npm should just work.
 However, if you run into problems you might need to adjust your system configuration and make sure all your dependencies are up to date.
 For general information on building native modules, see the [`node-gyp`](https://github.com/nodejs/node-gyp) documentation.

+`headless-gl` includes [ANGLE](https://github.com/google/angle) as an OpenGL ES 2 implementation with EGL interface.
+You may choose another library in your system.

 #### Mac OS X

 * [Python 2.7](https://www.python.org/)